ASE Industrial Debt

 ASE Industrial Holding holds a debt-to-equity ratio of 0.742.
-At this time, ASE Industrial's Short Term Debt is fairly stable compared to the past year.
-Long Term Debt is likely to rise to about 166.4 B in 2024, whereas Short and Long Term Debt Total is likely to drop slightly above 109 B in 2024.
-ASE Industrial's financial risk is the risk to ASE Industrial stockholders that is caused by an increase in debt.
-In other words, with a high degree of financial leverage come high-interest payments, which usually reduce Earnings Per Share (EPS).
+At this time, ASE Industrial's Long Term Debt is fairly stable compared to the past year.
+Net Debt To EBITDA is likely to rise to 1.58 in 2024, whereas Short and Long Term Debt Total is likely to drop slightly above 109.5 B in 2024.
+With a high degree of financial leverage come high-interest payments, which usually reduce ASE Industrial's Earnings Per Share (EPS).

 Asset vs Debt